samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 ## **Space Cowboy**

+> Brave, clever, and frequently foolhardy, many gunslingers are masters of distant death, picking off enemies from afar with their strange and wondrous weapons.

 - HP : d6 + CON
 - Attack Damage : 1d4 (all one handed firearms) (2 attacks)
 - Armour: Light - 6